sooftware/sooftware/README.md

 ### Soohwan Kim @sooftware

 👋 Hi!
 Welcome to my github profile.
+I'm an B.S student in Electronic and Communication engineering at Kwangwoon Univ.
+And, I`m a undergraduate researcher at Spoken Language Lab (of Sogang).
+My interests are Automatic Speech Recognition and Software Development.

+### 🔭 Languages
+* C (intermidiate)
+* C++ (beginner)
+* Java (intermidiate)
+* Android (intermidiate)
+* Python (intermidiate)

 <!--
 **sooftware/sooftware** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.